timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

       name: supply-chain-app-route-config
 ```

-Lets apply everything to the cluster to create the gateway, route configuration, and then connect the two with the mapping.
+Let's apply everything to the cluster to create the gateway, route configuration, and then connect the two with the mapping.
 ```terminal:execute
 command: kubectl apply -f ~/config/gateway/
 clear: true